ebchopra/Evan_BlueStampPortfolio/index.md

 In this stage, I also tested different ways of processing the audio with the Teensy.
 The Teensy has plenty of processing power, so I was able to chain multiple effects together without latency or memory barriers.
 I also determined that the circuit works best when the input signal is strong; it requires less gain and thus has less noise after processing and creates a cleaner output.

+One thing I tried during this milestone was the Teensy's ability to process and synthesize signals.
+I wrote code for a mode where the Teensy detects the start of a note played by detecting transients in the audio signal, as well as detecting the frequency of the note using the Fast Fourier Transform.
+Then, once it knows the frequency and start time of the note, it can synthesize a new sound with the same frequency, which can make a keyboard sound like a guitar, for example.

 For my final milestone, I want to finish the electronics; adding an OLED display.
 I need to write code for this display and figure out how to interface it with the Teensy.
 Additionally, I need to start writing my main program, which would interface all knobs and buttons with the screen.

 <img src="Pots.jpg" width="500">